olebole/irafdoc/doc/tasks/noao/digiphot/daophot/daofind.rst

   <div class="highlight-default-notranslate"><pre>
   da&gt; display dev$ypix 1 fi+

+  ... display the image

   da&gt; daofind dev$ypix default interactive+

+  ... type ? to see help screen

+  ... move display cursor to a star
+  ... type i to enter the interactive setup menu
+  ... enter maximum radius in pixels of the radial profile or
       accept default with a CR
+  ... type v to enter the default setup menu
+  ... set the fwhmpsf and sigma using the graphics cursor and the
       radial profile plot
+  ... typing &lt;CR&gt; leaves the parameters at their default values ... type q to quit setup menu

+  ... type the v key to verify the critical parameters

+  ... type the w key to save the parameters in the parameter files

+  ... type the space bar to detect stars in the image

+  ... a 1 line summary of the answers will appear on the standard
       output for each star measured

+  ... type q to quit and q again to confirm the quit

+  ... full output will appear in the text file ypix.coo.2
   </pre></div>
   <p>
   3. Run daofind interactively on a single image using a contour plot in place